 One of my cycling ambitions is to sample cake in as many cycling-friendly cafes as I can find.

-I’ve been riding bikes for as long as I can remember and been a ‘roadie’ since 2014.
-I joined GYCC in 2016 as I wanted to learn to ride in a group and go on longer rides.
-Since joining, I’ve developed my cycling knowledge, endurance and fitness beyond my expectations – whilst also having a thoroughly good time and making plenty of great friends.
-Alongside my role as social media secretary, I’m also the ride leader on our Tuesday night rides.
+I’ve been riding bikes for as long as I can remember and been a ‘roadie’ since 2014, riding with a couple of friends.
+I joined GYCC in 2016 as I wanted to take the next steps in my riding.
+Since joining, I’ve developed my cycling knowledge, mechanical skills and fitness beyond my expectations – whilst also having a thoroughly good time and making plenty of great friends!
+I started out riding the Tuesday evening and Sunday club rides, before leading the Tuesday rides myself.
+I was voted onto the committee in 2017 as the club’s social media secretary, updating the Facebook page and Instagram account.
+I progressed onto the faster group in 2018 and now organise many of the rides and act as a ride leader on the faster rides, although I can also be spotted leading a club run group from time to time!

 I have been riding bikes for as long as I can remember.
 I joined GYCC soon after moving to the area, to find new routes and meet new friends.
 The club has delivered on both scores.